Financial Aid Terms and Conditions

 Dropping Out, Withdrawing or Being Expelled

 Students who unofficially withdraw (drop out, walk away, etc.), officially withdraw (see Academic Policies section) or are expelled, will have the percentage of aid earned (the amount of federal assistance the student can keep) calculated based on the percentage of the term actually completed.
 For example, if a student only completes 20% of a term, only 20% of their aid would be considered earned and 80% of their aid would be considered unearned and therefore subject to return.
 The date used to calculate this percentage is the official withdrawal date, or for those who unofficially withdraw, it is either the mid-point of the term (50% return) or the last day the student participated in a documented, academically-related activity.
 Students who withdraw after completing at least 60% of the term, will be considered to have earned 100% of their federal assistance.
-Please note, students who withdraw are still subject to the Standards of Progress evaluation.
+Please note, students who withdraw are still subject to the Standards of Academic Progress (SAP) evaluation.

 Non-Attendance

 Students must start attending classes to establish eligibility for federal assistance.
-If a student fails to initiate attendance in some, or all, courses, their eligibility for federal assistance can be recalculated, excluding those courses, regardless of the student’s “enrollment status.”
+If a student fails to initiate attendance in some, or all, courses, their eligibility for federal assistance may be recalculated, excluding those courses, regardless of the student’s “enrollment status.”
 The student would be responsible for the return of all “over-awarded” funds as a result of their never attending the course(s).
 Students who claim federal funds and never attend any class are subject to referral to the Office Inspector General, Department of Education, for possible federal fraud investigation.

 Written examples of return of funds calculations are available in the Enrollment Services Office upon request.
 The Enrollment Services Office reserves the right to modify or change the above policy as necessary.